 “Where is disease located?
 So much of our current thinking is dominated by a biomedical model that locates disease within individual bodies.
 In States of Disease, Brian King demonstrates the fundamental shortcomings of this view, countering with a nuanced interdisciplinary account of HIV/AIDS in South Africa, placing it within a larger social and political landscape of health.”—Barbara Entwisle, Kenan Professor of Sociology, University of North Carolina at Chapel Hill

 “In States of Disease, Brian King compellingly demonstrates that challenges like HIV/AIDS and malaria are structurally driven, spatially complex, ecologically networked, and systemically unequal health problems, but ones that have mistakenly been treated in strictly biomedical and individual terms, time and again.
-States of Disease traces complex political ecologies that exact a terrible human toll when they're ignored Such enormous suffering makes this this milestone work of research all the more urgent.”—Paul Robbins, Director, Nelson Institute for Environmental Studies
+States of Disease traces complex political ecologies that exact a terrible human toll when they're ignored.
+Such enormous suffering makes this milestone work of research all the more urgent.”—Paul Robbins, Director, Nelson Institute for Environmental Studies